Our lawyers are handling Camp Lejeune bladder cancer lawsuits in all 50 states.

 Evidence Linking Bladder Cancer to Camp Lejeune Water

-The water contamination at Camp Lejeune and the USMC’s mishandling of it prompted public anger.
-This motivated the federal government to fund numerous scientific studies to evaluate the impact that the contaminated water had on the health of the people who lived and worked at Camp Lejeune.
+The water contamination at Camp Lejeune and the USMC’s mishandling prompted public anger.
+This motivated the federal government to fund numerous scientific studies to evaluate the impact of the contaminated water on the health of the people who lived and worked at Camp Lejeune.

 The Agency for Toxic Substances and Disease Registry (ATSDR) is an investigative branch of the Centers for Disease Control (CDC).
-The ATSDR has been conducting extensive research and studies on the Camp Lejeune water disaster for 3 decades.
+The ATSDR has conducted extensive research and studies on the Camp Lejeune water disaster for three decades.

 In 2014, an ATSDR Morbidity Study was published which detailed the results of a large-scale study into the health impact of the contaminated water at Camp Lejeune.
-The ATSDR Morbidity Study looked at health records for military personnel, their families, and civilian employees at Camp Lejeune during the time that the water was polluted.
+The ATSDR Morbidity Study examined health records for military personnel, their families, and civilian employees at Camp Lejeune when the water was polluted.
 These records were compared to a control group from another USMC base (Camp Pendleton) where the water was not contaminated.

-In 2012, the Environmental Protection Agency (EPA) published toxicologic reviews on TCE and PCE which found that both chemicals were carcinogenic to humans.
+In 2012, the Environmental Protection Agency (EPA) published toxicologic reviews on TCE and PCE, which found that both chemicals were carcinogenic to humans.
 A similar conclusion was reached by the International Agency for Research on Cancer (IARC) the following year.
-These conclusions were based largely on specific epidemiologic studies showing a clear association between PCE and bladder cancer.
+These conclusions were based mainly on specific epidemiologic studies showing a clear association between PCE and bladder cancer.

 Camp Lejeune Bladder Cancer Lawsuits Under New Federal Law

 Victims of the Camp Lejeune water contamination have never been able to get the justice they deserve.
-All previous civil lawsuits have been effectively blocked by a strict law in North Carolina.
-Now, however, Congress is about to fix this with the passage of new federal law that will permit Lejeune victims to bring civil claims.
+A strict law has effectively blocked all previous civil lawsuits in North Carolina.
+Now, however, Congress is about to fix this with the passage of new federal law permitting Lejeune victims to bring civil claims.

 CLJA Is Unique Legislation

-The Camp Lejeune Justice Act provides for an uncommon carve-out that allows the military to bring file a Camp Lejeune Lawsuit against the government.
-This new law to protect veterans’ rights is an uncommon departure from the long-standing ban on personal injury and wrongful death lawsuits against the U.S. government by service members that relates to military matter.
-This law creates an exception to this law that was created by the United States Supreme Court in Feres v United States, 340 U.S. 135 (1950).
+The Camp Lejeune Justice Act provides a unique carve-out that allows the military to file a Camp Lejeune Lawsuit against the government.
+This new law protecting veterans’ rights is an uncommon departure from the long-standing ban on personal injury and wrongful death lawsuits against the U.S. government by service members related to military matters.
+This law creates an exception to this law that the United States Supreme Court created in Feres v United States, 340 U.S. 135 (1950).

 Legislation Will Allow for Camp Lejeune Bladder Cancer Lawsuits

-When the CLJA/ACT Act is eventually passed, Camp Lejeune water victims will have the right to bring civil negligence claims against the federal government for injuries caused by the contaminated water.
+Camp Lejeune water victims now have the right to bring civil negligence claims against the federal government for injuries caused by the contaminated water.
 Claimants under the CLJA will still have the burden of proving their claims, but the CLJA has created a new, lowered standard of proof for establishing causation.

-Under the CLJA, claimants can establish causation based on a single, valid, scientific study linking their alleged injuries to Camp Lejeune’s water.
+Under the CLJA, claimants can establish causation based on a valid scientific study linking their alleged injuries to Camp Lejeune’s water.
 In the case of bladder cancer, several accepted studies (including the ATSDR study) have verified the link between bladder cancer and the Camp Lejeune water.

 Camp Lejeune Bladder Cancer Settlement Amounts

-It would be very premature right now to claim with any certainty what the settlement value of Camp Lejeune bladder cancer claims will be.
-So, while we make Camp Lejeune bladder cancer settlement amount estimates here, you need to take them with many grains of salt.
+It would be very premature right now to claim with any certainty the settlement value of Camp Lejeune bladder cancer claims.
+So, while we make Camp Lejeune bladder cancer settlement amount estimates here, you must take them with many grains of salt.

 Still, Camp Lejeune victims want an estimate of the potential settlement amount of their lawsuit.
 Because a civil lawsuit is about money in either a settlement or jury payout.
 So we do this based on verdicts and reported settlements in prior cases involving bladder cancer (mostly failure to diagnose malpractice cases).

-The factors that would impact the settlement value of individual claims include the age of the victim, stage of cancer, the extent of exposure to Camp Lejeune water, and treatment outcomes.
+The factors that would impact the settlement value of individual claims include the victim’s age, stage of cancer, the extent of exposure to Camp Lejeune water, and treatment outcomes.

 Our Bladder Cancer Settlement Amount Projections Might Be Low

-We are assuming the government will offer a settlement amount less than the going rate for bladder cancer Camp Lejeune lawsuits.
+We assume the government will offer a settlement amount less than the going rate for bladder cancer Camp Lejeune lawsuits.
 Because the average settlement value of a bladder cancer case is north of $300,00.
-I base that settlement amount projection on the Actos litigation, a piece of litigation 8 years ago where bladder cancer lawsuits settled for an average of about $300,000.
+I base that settlement amount projection on the Actos litigation, a piece of litigation eight years ago where bladder cancer lawsuits settled for an average of about $300,000.

 The true settlement amount for Camp Lejeune bladder cancer lawsuits should be higher for two reasons.